fcbg-platforms/eeg-wiki/doc/ant-neuro.rst

     the appropriate trigger cable must be used to link and synchronize the amplifiers together.
 In this case, the trigger cable included an external power source (either battery or USB) which constantly delivers triggers on the data pin 8 of the DB-25 port.
-In this case, do not use any trigger value that would ue the data pin 8, i.e. do not use values above 127.
+In this case, do not use any trigger value that would use the data pin 8, i.e. do not use values above 127.

 Acquisition software